slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - The only thing worth praying is truth.
 - If you are in a subordinate position, unpredictability reduces trust.
 - Teach no one your tricks or they will be used against you.
-- There are 2 rules in life. nr. one: never give out all the information.
+- There are 2 rules in life.
+Number one: never give out all the information.

 > *"Let silence be your general rule; say only what is necessary and in few words."
 -- Epictetus [0050]*